Access the Series: Enrolling now in The Estate Registry. →

 • Large wok or heavy-bottomed cast-iron skillet (for rapid, high-heat cooking and searing)

-• Small ceramic ramekins (for executing the architectural, domed plating trick)
+• Small ceramic ramekins (for executing the elegant, domed plating trick)

 • Sleek wooden culinary spatula